firavoyage/blogging/readme.md

   - if we say we have fellowship with him yet walk in the darkness, we lie and do not practice the truth.
   - but if we walk in the light as he is in the light, we have fellowship with one another, and the blood of jesus his son cleanses us from all sin.
 - memento mori.
+  - sleep is the best pleasure
   - character is destiny
-  - just let time be precious
   - what's the difference between truth and reality
 - 遂迷不复得路
 - 念念不忘必有回响